LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 ### 4. Data Privacy

-A user described wanting a more fleshed out idea of how friending others would work and to make sure that random people would not be able to use or see her data.
+A user described wanting a more fleshed-out idea of how friending others would work and to make sure that random people would not be able to use or see her data.
 She said she would only be likely to use the app if you needed to approve friends and wanted to option to turn off sharing her screen time.

 Solutions may include:
 - Adding a figma interface to show users how they would add friends and the need to accept a friend request